The Mixture as Before: "The Lotus Eater"

 On Capri, the narrator meets Thomas Wilson, who tells his story: He was formerly a bank manager in England, and fell in love with the island while on holiday.
 His wife and child having died, he decided to live on Capri, and, aged 35, bought an annuity for 25 years.
 He has ten years left, then he will kill himself.
-The narrator, returning many years later, learns that Wilson, after putting off the act until he could not get credit, eventually made a failed attempt to kill himself which affected his mental state; he is living in reduced circumstances and avoids people, "like a hunted animal".
+The narrator, returning many years later, learns that Wilson, after putting off the act until he could not get credit, eventually made an attempt to kill himself which affected his mental state; he is living in reduced circumstances and avoids people, "like a hunted animal".

 "The Lion's Skin"

-Captain Robert Forestier and his American wife Eleanor, who met during the first world war in France when he was wounded and she was a nurse, live on the French Riviera.
+Captain Robert Forestier and his American wife Eleanor, who met during the First World War in France when he was wounded and she was a nurse, live on the French Riviera.
 Aware of her husband's aristocratic ancestry, she regards him as a perfect English gentleman.
 He tells her to avoid their neighbour Sir Frederick Hardy, whom he regards as disreputable.
 Sir Frederick, meeting Forestier in a bar, says he remembers seeing him as a car-washer in a garage just before the war.
 When the Forestiers' house catches fire, Forestier dies trying to save a dog trapped inside: "No longer knowing the difference between sham and real, he had sacrificed his life to a spurious heroism."